 But the thing that probably does make the difference is the impact that person has on an organization.
 And we talk, with our clients, that when any client is hiring a very senior hire, there’s a few things.
 They need to be looking and saying, “Yeah, we want to hire top talent, but also are we a top hiring team?
 Will top talent look at us and say, they’re a great organization to be working for?”
 And also, we look and can see, when a senior hire is made for an organization, there probably will be some impact or change, with that new hire coming in.
 A slightly different direction and strategy, a new way of working.
 So there’s also the impact of that change that organizations need to think about as well.

-So what’s your current views on the exec search process?
+So what’s your current views on the executive search recruitment process?
 Again, I’m not someone who’s been in the recruitment space for that long, but you hear the term, “Old boys network.” getting banded about a bit, and people, when they’re recruiting, they’re just going into their old network and finding the best candidates that have moved from one company to another.
 Is that just a myth?
 What’s your views?

 I think historically that was probably true.
 I think people did rely heavily on their network, saying, “I know person X, and I know company Y, I’ll keep moving around it, the same people.”